GuanceCloud/datakit/internal/export/doc/en/inputs/apache.md

 ---

-Apache collector can collect the number of requests, connections and others from Apache services, and collect indicators to Guance Cloud to help monitor and analyze various abnormal situations of Apache.
+Apache collector can collect the number of requests, connections and others from Apache services, and collect indicators to <<<custom_key.brand_name>>> to help monitor and analyze various abnormal situations of Apache.

 ## Configuration {#config}